Proven-Paradox/shaper-system/Handbook.md

 Action: Major
 Prerequisites: [Elemental Lance](#elemental-lance), [Elemental Attunement: Light](#elemental-attunement)
 Range: Medium
-Targets: 1 enemy, 1 ally
+Targets: 1 foe, 1 ally
 Cost: 10 MP
 Damage: x2 (Light)
-Effect: If this Ability hits the enemy target, the chosen ally heals HP equal to a dice roll.
+Effect: If this Ability hits the target, the chosen ally heals HP equal to a dice roll.
 If this Ability misses no healing occurs.
-Description: Channeling light energy to simultaneously harm an enemy and heal an ally.
+Description: Channeling light energy to simultaneously harm a foe and heal an ally.
 This can be a light incantation, channeling holy power, activating a device that siphons away enemy vitality, a zealous shout that intimidates foes and emboldens an ally, or other such effects.

 #### Rally
 Auxiliary [Healing] [Augment]